holt-rogers/missile_booster_code/README.md

 This equation gives us the velicty contributed by each stage.
 By looping through different stage sizes, this program calculated the best stage sizes by maximizing total velocity for a given propellent mass and payload.

+## Variable Descriptions

+### Rocket Constants

+These variables are physics constants associated with rockets.

+- `ISP`: The specific impulse of each stage of the rocket.
+- `Fuel Density`: The density of the propellent used for the rocket.
+- `Structural Efficiency`: The structural efficiency (se) of the rocket.
+This determines the structure mass for eachs stage which is determined as $m_p / se$.

+### Problem Specificiations

+These variables are specific to the problem we are solving.
+The default values here were given by our client.

+- `Payload`: The payload the rocket is carrying.
+- `Stack Height`: The height of all three stages.
+- `Rocket Diameter`: The diameter of the rocket.
+- `Pop-out burn time`: The amount of time the pop-out booster burns for.

+### Constraints

+This section allows the user to enter constraints to stage size.
+This is useful since there is only a certain size that can practically be built in real life.

+- `Constrain Optimization`: A checkbox determining if the constraints are applied.
+- `Min size`: A values from 0-1 determing the smallest possible mass fraction.
+Not that any value above $1/3$ will obviously result in an impossible optimization.
+- `Max size`: A values from 0-1 determing the largest possible mass fraction for a stage.
+Not that any value below $1/3$ will obviously result in an impossible optimization.

 ## Setup